BaseFEX Exchange Review: A Non-KYC Derivatives Exchange (Exchange)

 BaseFEX receives full marks for its range of trading pairs and a bonus point for the different options of settlement markets available.

-BaseFEX offers a competitive fee structure across their trading pairs, with a volume-based tier of Maker and Taker fees shown below.
+BaseFEX offers a competitive fee structure across its trading pairs, with a volume-based tier of Maker and Taker fees shown below.
 Makers (those providing liquidity) receive a rebate on their fee from the BTC pairs and pay no fees on Altcoin pairs.

 We give BaseFEX full marks for this metric as their fees across the board are impressive and lower than the industry average.